 From 2013 players automatically qualify as RFC Life Members if they have been members of multiple premierships, or have played in a single premiership and a minimum of 100 senior games.
 This led to an induction of 18 premiership players as well as RFC board member John Matthies at the December 11, 2013 AGM.

-At their March 2017 board meeting, it was resolved that ALL Richmond senior premiership players will automatically qualify as a Life Member (this includes posthumously, living, and future).
+At their March 2017 board meeting, it was resolved that ALL Richmond senior premiership players will automatically qualify as a Life Member (this includes posthumously, living, and future from 1885 to present).
 As a result, 78 players were inducted.

 Deceased RFC Life Members were first acknowledged in a list of life members in the 1926 Annual Report.
 However, Chris Bahen (1904), Frank Wright (1907) and Hugh Slattery (1911) were overlooked in the edition.